 Freezing fresh asparagus is the best way for its longer shelf life.
 For those who are obsessed to it, they can just put butter on it right after thawing and it will still be tasty.
 The price is not that low though.

 Another negative side of it is that it’s not available all year round.
 But if you’re lucky enough, you can have excess asparagus shopping and follow the easy steps that I’ll share to you.
-Preparing, freezing, and thawing are not that hard to do.
+Preparing, freezing, and thawing is not that hard to do.

-For those who live in a country with different seasons, don’t worry because you can enjoy asparagus as much as you want to by preserving it in a correct method.
+For those who live in a country with different seasons, don’t worry because you can enjoy asparagus as much as you want to by preserving it in the correct method.
 Many households have tried it and they have the same reaction; ‘It’s really amazing and it tastes much better!’

 If you’re concerned about the market price, then don’t be.
 Imagine your table with this very tasty and nutrient-filled vegetable every day.
 It’s a given that you won’t get the same crunch from preserved vegetables or fruits, but the benefits will never be taken out of context.